Walgreens The Thread

 How do women get UTIs?

-- The urethral opening in women is close to the vagina and anus, two areas that have UTI-causing bacteria
+• The urethral opening in women is close to the vagina and anus, two areas that have UTI-causing bacteria.

-- Some hormonal changes can put women at higher risk for UTIs, especially changes seen during menopause and pregnancy
+• Some hormonal changes can put women at higher risk for UTIs, especially changes seen during menopause and pregnancy.

 Can a male get a UTI?

-Yes, males can get UTIs, though it is uncommon at any age.
+Yes, males can get UTIs, though it is very uncommon at any age.
 The symptoms are the same as for women, but an additional complication men face is prostatitis, an infection of the prostate gland.
-If you are a man and having symptoms of a UTI, contact your healthcare provider.
+If you are a man and are having symptoms of a UTI, contact your healthcare provider.
 Symptoms of a UTI include painful or burning urination, frequent urge to urinate, pain in your pelvic area or lower abdomen, urine that appears cloudy, passing frequent but small amounts of urine, or passing strong-smelling urine.

 Can a man get a UTI from a woman?